How to Winterize Your Toddlers Sandbox in 4 Easy Steps

 If your sandbox is made of wood, you’ll likely want to add extra protection from the elements to keep the frame from warping or cracking.
 If you stained and sealed the wood when you installed the sandbox, simply check to see how it’s holding up.
 But even if the wood is unfinished, it’s probably not too late to add a layer of sealant (unless it’s already coming apart).

-Pre-made commercial sandboxes are typically already treated to be weather-resistant, but even these may need a fresh coat of sealant after a few years.
+Pre-made commercial sandboxes are typically generally made of weather-resistant wood, but even these may need a fresh coat of sealant after a few years.
 Regardless, if you do decide to apply sealant, make sure you use one that’s safe for kids and pets.

 3. Cover the Sandbox

 Next, and perhaps most importantly, you’ll want to keep the sandbox covered for those months that it’s not being used.
-Ideally, it should be covered whenever it’s not in use, no matter the time of year, but it’s especially important in the winter since it will be left unattended for so long.
+Ideally, it should be covered whenever it’s not in use, no matter the time of year, to prevent the accumulation of debris or cats from using it as a litter box, but it’s especially important in the winter since it will be left unattended for so long.

 A cover will help keep debris from accumulating in the sandbox, protect it from excess moisture and flooding due to snow or rain, and prevent neighborhood critters like raccoons and cats from using it as a bathroom.